-• the use of techniques such as brightly colored buttons, pop-ups, prominence, or obfuscatory wording that encourage consumers to sign up for products or services without giving the choice much (if any) attention.
-46 While these aspects of interface design are not bad in themselves, and can help consumers to make good choices, they can nonetheless also cross the line into being misleading.
+• the use of techniques such as brightly colored buttons, pop-ups, prominence, or obfuscating wording that encourage consumers to sign up for products or services without giving the choice much (if any) attention.
+While these aspects of interface design are not bad in themselves and can help consumers to make good choices, they can nonetheless cross the line into being misleading.

 Many of these concepts are also relevant offline, but online platforms are in an especially good position to maximize the impact of their choice architecture.
-As discussed above, this is due to the combination of three related factors: (i) extensive data about individual consumer behavior; (ii) machine learning algorithms that can mine these data for relevant behavioral patterns; and (iii) A/B testing techniques that are designed to industrialize trial and error experimentation to maximize the choice architecture's effect on users.
+As discussed above, this is due to the combination of three related factors: (i) extensive data about individual consumer behavior; (ii) machinelearning algorithms that can mine these data for relevant behavioral patterns; and (iii) A/B testing techniques that are designed to industrialize trial-and-error experimentation to maximize the choice architecture's effect on users.

-Consumer protection law has an important role to play in ensuring that online choice architecture functions to aid good consumer decision-making, rather than misleading them.
-It should therefore clearly:
+Consumer-protection law has an important role to play in ensuring that online choice architecture functions aid good consumer decision making, rather than mislead consumers.
+We therefore support the following proposals: